martonban/Emfis/README.md

 ![Cover](cover.png)
 <br><br>
 Emfis was a productivity application wich I developed in 2018-2019.
 This application is developed in Visual Basic and WinForms.
-The source code was lost over the years plus it was developed by high schooler, so probably it's better I lost it :D <br>
+The source code was lost over the years.
+But as a high schooler my code was not the best quality, so probably it's better for me I lost it :D <br>
 With this application you can block sites for a time interval.
-On this time period of time the chosen sites is not going to loaded regardless of your browser.
+On this period of time the chosen sites are not going to loaded regardless of your browser.
 Note: This project is a ""startup"" for Hungarian students.
+So everything in the software and the website will be in Hungarian.

 # Links
 - [Website](https://sites.google.com/view/emfis/kezd%C5%91lap)